-Most plants have to rely on the addition of nitrogen to the soil in order to be able to use it, but the California lilac is a nitrogen-fixing plant, drawing nitrogen from the air and storing it in its roots, so not only will you be improving the soil and the health of surrounding plants, you will also be providing a welcome and much-needed habitat for native birds and insects.
+Most plants have to rely on the addition of nitrogen to the soil to be able to use it, but the California lilac is a nitrogen-fixing plant, drawing nitrogen from the air and storing it in its roots.
+Not only will you be improving the soil and the health of surrounding plants, but you will also be providing a welcome and much-needed habitat for native birds and insects by planting California lilac.

-The tree-size California lilacs that have vibrant blue blooms include Ceanothus Ray Hartman and Ceanothus delileanus Gloire de Versailles, although the Ray Hartman, which is a hybrid of two parent species, Ceanothus arboreus, and Ceanothus griseus, seems to be a favorite for people who have a large growing area and are wanting to add a colorful tree to their landscape because it grows to be much taller than the other.
+The tree-sized California lilacs that have vibrant blue blooms include Ceanothus Ray Hartman and Ceanothus delileanus Gloire de Versailles.
+The Ray Hartman, which is a hybrid of two parent species (Ceanothus arboreus and Ceanothus griseus), seems to be a favorite for people who have a large growing area and are wanting to add a colorful tree to their landscape because it grows to be much taller than the other.

 The plant can withstand drought conditions because of its thick roots that go very deep into the ground.
 Those roots, however, make an established shrub of this variety difficult to transplant, so plant it in a permanent location, preferably protected from strong winds.

 As with trees and groundcover, there are many different varieties of shrubs, and we have only focused on a few of our very favorites.

 The Blue blossom (Ceanothus thyrsiflorus) is an evergreen shrub endemic to the state of California and native to the Pacific Northwest.
 It is considered the hardiest of the shrubs and grows to be the largest.
 It's a beloved plant to ornamental gardeners because of its bright blue flowers and yellow stamens, not often seen in ornamental gardens.
 The small, oval, glossy green leaves retain their shine through all seasons, and it makes a superb hedge that's even more beautiful when it comes to life with color.